The Difference Between a Misdemeanor and a Felony DUI in Oregon

 In Oregon, a DUI can be charged as a misdemeanor or a felony depending on the circumstances of the case and the defendant's criminal history.

 A misdemeanor DUI is generally considered a less serious offense than a felony DUI.
-Misdemeanor DUIs are typically charged for first or second offenses or in cases where the person's blood alcohol concentration (BAC) was below 0.15%.
+Misdemeanor DUIs are typically charged for first or second offenses.
+In cases where the person's blood alcohol concentration (BAC) was above 0.15%, penalties may be advanced.
+Also, additional felony charges can result from felony DUI accidents.
 Misdemeanor DUIs can result in a sentence of up to one year in jail and a fine of up to $6,250.

 Felony DUIs, on the other hand, are more serious offenses that carry harsher penalties.
 Felony DUIs may be charged in cases where the defendant has multiple prior DUI convictions, or if the DUI caused an accident that resulted in injury or death.
 Felony DUIs can result in a sentence of up to five years in prison and a fine of up to $125,000.